She is the wander, rambler, strolling player. Sometimes she would like to be a settler, but, curiosity...and disaffection forbid it.

-I fuse together photography and walking to discover alternative ways to navigate and think about places, exploring themes connected to ‘freedom and space’.
+I fuse together photography and walking to discover alternative ways to navigate and think about places, exploring themes connected to ‘freedom, memory and space’.
 I use documentary photography within this context to connect with the streets and to record the stories that are written on the walls.

 As a visual artist, I am interested in using alternative photographic processes and other printing methods to share my photographic work such as cyanotypes, screen-printing, and self-published zines.
 I am also using these processes to develop work as visual activism to protest and campaign on issues that I am passionate about these mainly include; environment, urban spaces and gender inequality (women's rights) - read more The Art of Protest.

 I have a Masters in Public Health and extensive experience of working with communities for over twenty five years in Birmingham.
 This work was mainly on projects that tackle a range of health inequalities, neighborhood regeneration and social issues including drug misuse, homelessness and sexual violence.

 My earlier degree was in English and history the later is often a feature of my work especially how it relates to urban spaces, learning about each other and the power of memory to enable us to feel connected to places - see The Fading City.

 I grew up in Cornwall the daughter of a Cornish tin miner and remain connected to this important part of my heritage - see Gone Mining.
 I moved to Birmingham in the late 1980s where I worked, studied and brought up my daughter as a single parent.
 These days I split my time living in Birmingham and Jamaica where I am working on a long term documentary photography project - Hand Painted Jamaica.